-G. Commercial Paper.
-The Treasurer currently does not allow the percent of commercial paper to exceed 25% of the total portfolio.
-See section 'S' below for additional restrictions on particular commercial paper issues.
-The Treasurer is currently only purchasing commercial paper with maturities of 90 days or less.

-H. Negotiable Certificates of Deposit (NCD).
-The Treasurer currently purchases those types of NCD permitted by the Government Codes only from banks with a long term rating of "A" and short term rating of A1 / P1 or better from both Moody's and Standard and Poor's rating agencies.
+- G. Commercial Paper (Non-Pooled Funds under \$100,000,000 of investments).
+The Treasurer currently does not allow the percent of commercial paper of non-pooled funds under \$100,000,000 of investments to exceed 25% of the total portfolio.
+The Treasurer is currently only purchasing commercial paper with maturities of 90 days or less. - H. Commercial Paper (Pooled Funds).
+The Treasurer currently does not allow the percent of commercial paper of pooled funds under \$100,000,000 of investments to exceed 40% of the total portfolio.
+The Treasurer is currently only purchasing commercial paper with maturities of 90 days or less. - I. Negotiable Certificates of Deposit (NCD).
+The Treasurer currently purchases those types of NCD permitted by the Government Codes only from banks with a long-term rating of "A" and short-term rating of A1 / P1 or better from both Moody's and Standard and Poor's rating agencies.
 Additionally, the Treasurer monitors, and therefore may possibly eliminate those banks whose marketability and liquidity may be considered suspect due to their pricing within the secondary markets.
 NCD issued by S&Ls, savings banks and credit unions are not currently purchased.
-The Treasurer currently is not purchasing NCD with maturities greater than one year.
-Please see sections 'P' and 'S' below for additional restrictions on non-negotiable Certificates of Deposit (CD) purchases.
+The Treasurer currently is not purchasing NCD with maturities greater than one year. - J. Non-Negotiable Certificates of Deposit.
+The Treasurer may invest in Non-Negotiable Certificates of Deposit.
+Please see section 'AA' below for additional restrictions on non-negotiable Certificates of Deposit (CD) purchases. - K. Placement Service Deposits.
+The Treasurer may invest or participate in Placement Services.
+See section 'AA' below for restrictions on time deposits. - L. Placement Service Certificates of Deposit.

-I. Certificate of Deposit (CD) Placement Services.
 The Treasurer may invest or participate in CD Placement Services.
-See section 'P' below for restrictions on time deposits.
+See section 'AA' below for restrictions on time deposits. - M. Repurchase Agreements.

-J. Repurchase Agreements.
 Repurchase agreements will only be entered into with Primary Dealers, and all collateral will be delivered to a third party designated by the Treasurer, as per state law.
 Due bills are not acceptable, nor, except in cases of extreme emergency, are substitutions of collateral on agreements under thirty days.
 The Treasurer will constantly monitor the market value of all collateral and shall require additional collateral if the market value falls to a level of 100% of the cash value invested, when Treasury Notes and Bonds are the collateral, and at higher levels for other types of collateral.
 Treasury Notes and Bonds will be collateralized at a minimum of 102% of market at the start of the repo, for short-term repos, and possibly at higher levels for longer-term repos, (percentage determined by market conditions, etc.).
 Repo agreements with Treasury Bills or other discounted securities as collateral will be priced to market and collateralized at a minimum of 102% of market, (actual percentage to be determined by collateral type, conditions, etc.).
 Collateral with maturities beyond five years are not acceptable, (except in certain limited cases where unrestricted 'puts' are included with the issue), and all collateral must meet the same requirements as purchased securities.
 Repurchase Agreements will not be entered into for periods longer than ninety days.
 Repurchase Agreement contracts will be on file for any dealer with which the County does Repos.
 See section 'S' below for other potential restrictions on Repo collateral.